Slide

 GROSS MOTOR SKILLS

 Early childhood is a period of tremendous cognitive growth.
-Children this age are undergoing a large amount of change very quickly and are learning to see the world in many new and exciting ways.
+Children of this age are undergoing a large amount of change rapidly and are learning to see the world in many new and exciting ways.
 Examples of cognitive activities:

 • Memory matching